One Thing, Done Properly

 10 cottagecore themes with light and dark variants.
 Knitting apps should look like they belong in the craft, not in a corporate dashboard.

-data."
+The INTERNET permission is not in the manifest.
+No analytics, no crash reporting, no Firebase, no tracking pixels, no "anonymous usage data."
 Your knitting data lives on your device and nowhere else.

 Single-activity Compose app.
 Room for persistence, DataStore for preferences, Hilt for DI.
 Standard modern Android stack.
-MVVM with a repository layer — ViewModels expose StateFlow, the database is the single source of truth, transactions keep counter operations atomic.
+MVVM with a repository layer.
+ViewModels expose StateFlow, the database is the single source of truth, transactions keep counter operations atomic.

 The database is on version 8.
 Eight hand-written migrations, each tested.
 The schema covers projects, parts, counters, counter actions (undo history), sessions, and shaping rules.
 Every counter change gets recorded so you can undo it.
 The app keeps the last 10 actions per counter and trims the rest.